 d.
-Sepsis, Severe Sepsis, and Septic Shock
+Sepsis, Severe Sepsis, and Septic Shock Infections resistant to antibiotics

 1) Coding of Sepsis and Severe Sepsis

 (a) Sepsis

 For a diagnosis of sepsis, assign the appropriate code for the underlying systemic infection.
 If the type of infection or causal organism is not further specified, assign code A41.9, Sepsis, unspecified organism.